Kremlin hopes Putin, Trump will get along well

-MOSCOW (AP) — The Kremlin says Russia and the United States can overcome the current diplomatic strain based on mutual respect once President-elect Donald Trump takes office.
+MOSCOW (AP) — The Kremlin said Thursday Russia and the United States can fix their ravaged ties with interactions based on mutual respect once President-elect Donald Trump takes office.

 Most Read Stories